List of secondary state highways in Virginia: SR 762 (Smyth and Washington Counties)

 State Route 762 in Smyth and Washington Counties runs 11.85 mi from State Route 91 at Lodi east to State Route 600 and State Route 660 at St. Clair Bottom and then north to Interstate 81 and State Route 107 in Chilhowie.
 Except for a realignment at St. Clair Bottom, SR 762 was primary State Route 79 until 1953.
 (The part west of St. Clair Bottom had been a primary state highway since 1924.)

 SR 803 (Accomack County)

 State Route 803 in Accomack County, also known as Causeway Road and Wallops Island Road, is a road that connects SR 679 (Atlantic Road) in Assawoman to the Wallops Island Flight Facility on Wallops Island.

 SR 805 (Grayson County)

 State Route 805 in Grayson County runs for 10.1 mi from US 21 south of Dry Run Gap to SR 94 at Providence.
 SR 805 was primary State Route 95 until 1953.

+SR 846 (Loudoun County)

+State Route 846 in Loudoun County runs for 4.80 mi from west of SR 28 through Sterling to north of SR 7.
+SR 846 begins as four-lane divided Sterling Boulevard at SR 1036 (Pacific Boulevard) west of SR 846's partial cloverleaf interchange with SR 28 (Sully Road).
+The state secondary route intersects the Washington and Old Dominion Railroad Trail and SR 625 (Church Road) within Sterling, where the boulevard has parallel service roads for much of its course.
+North of SR 7 (Leesburg Pike), SR 846 continues as Cardinal Glen Circle, a lollipop-shaped neighborhood street that curves around and ends at itself just north of the SR 7 intersection.